The Symbolism of Oranges in The Godfather: Foreshadowing Death and Tragedy

 “McElligot's Pool,” “On Beyond Zebra!,” “Scrambled Eggs Super!,” “The Cat's Quizzer,” “And to Think That I Saw It on Mulberry Street,” and “If I Ran the Zoo.”

-This is a subjective decision and opinion on the part of the estate and family who owns the rights to the books.
+This was a subjective decision and opinion by the estate and family that own the rights to the books.
 They believe those few books are still hurtful, and it is their right to make that decision, which we, as a community, respect.

 71QWGfFMPZL._SR500,500_.jpg